Rural students are sought for professional health degrees

 Am I eligible?

 Eligibility is based on residential location in accordance with the Federal Government definition of rurality.
-You must have lived in a category ASGS-RA 2-5 regional or remote area of Australia, for a minimum of five or more consecutive years, or 10 cumulative years, prior to commencing university study.
+You must have lived in a category ASGS-RA 2-5 regional or remote area of Australia, for a minimum of five or more consecutive years, or 10 cumulative years, at the time of application.

 To check on rural geographic eligibility, enter your address at the Health Workforce Locator and use the ASGS Remoteness Areas (2016) data.

 Frequently asked questions